Food is not good or bad. It simply provides energy to our body in the form of calories.

-There are also foods that are not as nutritious.
-They do not provide as many, if any, vitamins and minerals.
-They may also contain many things that have a negative effect on our body.
+Some foods are not as nutritious.
+They do not provide as many if any, vitamins and minerals.
+They may also contain many things that have a negative effect on our bodies.
 This is what people refer to as bad food.

-Unhealthy foods will give you energy to burn in the same way healthy foods will.
+Unhealthy foods will give you the energy to burn in the same way healthy foods will.